Rendy752/Anime-App/README.md

 ## Next Update

 I'm actively working on enhancing AnimeApp with the following features and improvements:

-* **Recent Watched Episode Tracking:** Easily pick up where you left off with a dedicated section for recently watched episodes.
 * **Multiplatform Conversion:** We're exploring the possibility of expanding AnimeApp to other platforms.